wix-playground/dapperdox/docs/configuration-tls.md

 ## Production certificates

-For production use the certificate must be a chain, so you will likely need to concatinate your certificate authority issued certificate, the issuers intermediate certificate and their root authority certificate together into one combined certificate file:
+For production use the certificate must be a chain, so you will likely need to concatenate your certificate authority issued certificate, the issuers intermediate certificate and their root authority certificate together into one combined certificate file:

 ```